WATER WASTE HOTLINE:

 Carson City’s Water Supply & Demand:

-Water is essential to all of us, and it is important that our community have enough to meet its daily needs, as well as for emergencies, like fighting fires.
+Water is essential to all of us and it is important that our community have enough to meet its daily needs, as well as for emergencies, like fighting fires.

 On this page, you will find a snapshot of Carson City’s current water supply and community usage.
-You will also learn tips on using water wisely, including how to follow the city’s seasonal water restrictions.
+You will also learn tips on using water wisely, including how to follow the City’s seasonal water restrictions.

 Water Supply & Usage

-Carson City utilizes water from five groundwater basins, and surface waters from Ash Canyon and Kings Canyon Creek, Carson River and the Marlette/Hobart system.
+Carson City utilizes water from three groundwater basins, and surface waters from Ash Canyon and Kings Canyon Creek, Carson River and the Marlette/Hobart system.
 Carson City Water Utilities practices conjunctive use, in which surface water usage is maximized to help reduce the use of wells and to conserve groundwater.

 Chart (Typical Summer day demand)